moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 .. image:: next_button.png

-Finally we need to add a ``Marker Array`` to render the visualizations we've added.
+Finally, we need to add a ``Marker Array`` to render the visualizations we've added.
 Click on the "Add" Button in the "Displays" panel.

 .. image:: add_button.png